In this article, we take a look at all the elements you need for a successful real estate script as well as 3 example scripts and 5 common objections.

 Prospecting is an essential part of the life of a real estate professional.
 And a classic way of prospecting is by picking up the phone and doing some cold calling.

 And when it comes to cold calling, we usually see 2 groups of people.
-Those that rely on scripts and credit their success to the quality of their scripts, and agents who hate scripts and find them annoying, artificial, and constraining.
+Those who rely on scripts and credit their success to the quality of their scripts, and agents who hate scripts and find them annoying, artificial, and constraining.

 But here’s the thing: scripts can be VERY useful.
 Even if you ultimately decide not to hold a piece of paper with your script on it, it can still serve as a helpful outline that will help you gather your thoughts and plan more effective prospecting calls.